box-products/handbook/benefits-and-perks.md

 ### Paid Time Off

-Box Products offers 3 weeks of paid vacation, a few extra personal days to use at your discretion, and the [standard national holidays](/appendix-10-holidays.html) every year.
+SALT Insure offers 3 weeks of paid vacation, a few extra personal days to use at your discretion, and the [standard national holidays](/appendix-10-holidays.html) every year.
 This is a guideline, so if you need a couple extra days, no problem.
 We don’t track your days off; we use the honor system.
 Just make sure to check with your team before taking any extended absence, so they’re not left in the lurch.

 We don't track sick days either.
 If you're under the weather, take the time you need to feel better.
-Box Products recognizes, too, that your mental health is just as important as your physical health.
+SALT Insure recognizes, too, that your mental health is just as important as your physical health.
 Consider taking a mental health day every now and again when you're feeling overwhelmed or mentally fatigued.
-If a day or two won't cut it, we'll work with you to find a way to reduce the burden of your work at Box Products on your overall mental health.
-We really do want your work at Box Products to be the best work you do in your life, and we appreciate that that's not possible if you're uncertain about your health.
+If a day or two won't cut it, we'll work with you to find a way to reduce the burden of your work at SALT Insure on your overall mental health.
+We really do want your work at SALT Insure to be the best work you do in your life, and we appreciate that that's not possible if you're uncertain about your health.

 You can go to Jonathan at any time, who with your permission can work with your manager to help you.
 Additionally, your